teddy-ambona/financial-data-api/README.md

 This repo is a template for dockerized flask applications(REST API).
 This simplified API exposes GET endpoints that allow you to pull stock prices and trading indicators.
 You will find the following implementation:

+- Terraform (Iaac) deployment on AWS
+- How to keep your terraform code DRY with Terragrunt
 - Github Actions CICD
+- Docker image build and distribution pattern
 - Docker PostgreSQL DB setup for local testing
-- Docker image build and distribution pattern
 - Services configuration with Docker Compose
 - Makefile template
-- Flask blueprints
-- Testing patterns
+- Testing patterns(unit & integration with Pytest)
-- Flask-SQLAlchemy implementation
+- Flask-SQLAlchemy with blueprints implementation
 - Dependency injection

 <img src="./docs/img/architecture.png" width="700"/>